jinghuazhao/sphinx/README.md

 ## Browse

-Locally, one can use a browser for docs/build/html and remotely, the page is visible from <https://jinghuazhao.github.io/sphinx/>.
+One can use a browser locally for docs/build/html and the page is visible remotely from <https://jinghuazhao.github.io/sphinx/>.